k-ujihara/NCDK/README.md

 ## Build and Test
 Open NCDK.sln or NCDKDisplay.sln.
 These creates the libraries and its test project.

-ACDK.sln creates COM-wrappers to NCDK.
-It provides access to CDK's molecular descriptor functions from VBA.
-The sample Excel file is in ACDK\ACDK_Example.xlsm .

-Installer is also available.
-It installs requied assemblies and Excel example in my documents folder.

 ## Contribute
 The current release is based on cdk-2.0.